Infinite-Impact-Insights/kig.re/_posts/2014-08-01-how-it-all-started.md

 Shortly after that I discovered Arduino, Arduino programming environment, Eclipse plugin for Arduino, Beaglebone Black running Debian Linux, sensors, robots, wheels, chassis, ... the list goes on.
 As I write this my obsession is exactly six weeks old, and on my desk I have exactly five robots, three of them assembled and in the full working condition, able to move around, avoid obstacles, and drive anywhere from very very slow (Sparki I am looking at you!), to very very fast (4 DC Motors with a
 3000mAh battery).
-I purchased about 7 books, 4 on Arduino, 2 on BeagleBone, and one on general electronics ("Make: Electronics" – it's fantastic!).
+I purchased about 7 books, 4 on Arduino, 2 on BeagleBone, and one on general electronics.

 In the meantime I realized that despite a ton of information everywhere online, it is actually rather difficult to find the _right_ stuff to build things when you are just starting out, but not as a typical complete beginner, but as an experienced software engineer.
 It's hard to find well written examples of